Paul Arriola: Tijuana

 Arriola made his debut for the club in a preseason friendly against Club América at Petco Park in San Diego on July 6, 2013.
 In the 54th minute, Arriola scored to make the score 5–0 in an eventual 5–2 victory for Tijuana.
-On July 19, 2013 Arriola made his professional league debut in a 3–3 draw with Club Atlas to open the 2013–14 Liga MX season.
+On July 19, 2013, Arriola made his professional league debut in a 3–3 draw with Club Atlas to open the 2013–14 Liga MX season.
 Arriola was a second-half substitute and assisted on Darío Benedetto's goal only four minutes after entering the match.
 Just a few days later, Arriola scored his second professional goal in CONCACAF Champions League against C.D.
 Victoria.

 D.C.
 United

 On August 9, 2017, Arriola signed for Major League Soccer side D.C.
 United for a club record fee of $3,000,000 plus allocation money for his rights to LA Galaxy.
-Arriola debuted for United on August 13, 2017 in a 1–0 loss against Real Salt Lake.
+Arriola debuted for United on August 13, 2017, in a 1–0 loss against Real Salt Lake.
 He scored his first goal for D.C.
 United in their season finale, and last game in RFK Stadium on October 22, 2017, against the New York Red Bulls.
 The game ended in a 2–1 loss.
 He ended his 2017 season with D.C.
 United with 11 appearances, two assists and only one goal.
 In the 2018 D.C.
 United season, Arriola's performances greatly improved.
 On July 14, 2018, in a 3–1 win against Vancouver Whitecaps, Arriola scored a personal record two goals for United in their inaugural match at Audi Field.
 He ended the 2018 season with 28 appearances, 7 goals, and 8 assists.

-Since joining D.C.
-United, Arriola has been a key player.
-His smooth playing and effort helped D.C.
-United perform.
-Under Ben Olsen's management, Paul became diverse on the right and started playing both right midfielder and right back.
+Arriola became a key player at D.C.
+United.
+Under Ben Olsen's management, Paul became more flexible in his positioning on the right and started playing both right midfielder and right back.

 During a 2020 pre-season game against Orlando City on February 15, 2020, Arriola suffered a serious knee injury.
 His injury was later revealed as a partially torn ACL.
 On February 22, D.C.
 United announced that Arriola was expected to miss the entire 2020 MLS season.
 On July 27, 2020, Arriola and D.C.
 United agreed to a multi-year contract extension through the 2023 season and an option for the 2024 season.
 Arriola returned to the field from his injury in D.C.
 United's last regular season game which ended in a 2–3 loss against Montreal Impact on November 8, 2020, ending playoff hopes.

 Loan to Swansea City

 On February 1, 2021, Arriola moved to Swansea City until the end of the 2020–21 EFL Championship season.
 He made his debut on February 10, 2021, in a 1–3 loss against Manchester City in the 5th round of the 2020–21 FA Cup.
-On March 31, 2021, Arriola's loan with Swansea ended after sustaining a quadricep injury that would sideline him for 4–6 weeks.
+On March 31, 2021, Arriola's loan with Swansea ended after sustaining a quadriceps injury that would sideline him for 4–6 weeks.